-The University Ministry Tutoring Program at the University of San Francisco grants USF students the opportunity to provide tutoring and academic support to students at St. Anthony, St. Peter, and St. Charles parochial school in San Francisco’s Mission District.
+The University Ministry Tutoring Program at the University of San Francisco grants USF students the opportunity to provide tutoring and academic support to students at ICA, St. Anthony, St. Peter, and St. James parochial schools in San Francisco’s Mission District.
 The program provides mutual benefits to both the University and parochial school students.
 USF tutors gain skills in academic development, leadership, and mentorship.
 The parochial students get tutoring and other essential support that enhances their academic achievement.

 The University Ministry Tutors receive an hourly wage compensation for their time.
 In addition, the tutoring retention program continues to offer a discount to attend a University Ministry retreat or immersion trip to a USF tutor who returns for a consecutive semester (up to $500) or to a USF tutor who has completed two years of tutoring (up to $1,000).

 The goals for the tutoring program is to promote and support active and independent learning; develop a positive approach to learning; aid in developing a higher student competence and confidence in a particular subject; create an encouraging environment where learning takes place at the student’s pace; provide mentorship and guidance; and foster holistic development through academics.